DuleskyJ/PasswordGenerator/README.md

 ### Let's Go!!!!

 Here lies my personalized password generator!
-I wanted the theme to be appealing and a nice dark intriguing color so why not purple.
+I wanted the theme to be appealing and a dark intriguing color so why not purple.
 My application here applies my basic newfound understanding of Javascript combined with some of my HTML & CSS knowledge.
 It's going to be a quick one stop website so why not make it FUN.

 Instructions are simple just load up the deployed application by clicking on its link.Then you are presented with a button reading "Juice me a password" so you go ahead and click the button as that's what they're made to do.
 THEN BOOM!
 A nice modal interface pops up with experimental neon back lighting.
 More importantly, the options to select what specifically you want in your password the 4 options being: